KSP-KOS/KOS/doc/source/structures/misc/gui.rst

     :attr:`ONCLICK` is called with no parameters.
 To use it, your function must be written to expect no parameters.

-    :attr:`ONCHANGE` is called with one parameter, the boolean value the button got changed to.
+    :attr:`ONTOGGLE` is called with one parameter, the boolean value the button got changed to.
-    To use :attr:`ONCHANGE`, your function must be written to expect a single boolean parameter.
+    To use :attr:`ONTOGGLE`, your function must be written to expect a single boolean parameter.
-    :attr:`ONCHANGE` is really only useful with buttons where :attr:`TOGGLE` is true.
+    :attr:`ONTOGGLE` is really only useful with buttons where :attr:`TOGGLE` is true.

     Here is an example of using the button callback hooks::